National Student Council Officers | National Student Council State Representatives

 Waxhaw, NC

-I’m a seventh grader at Marvin Ridge Middle School in Waxhaw, NC, and I’m junior vice president of membership.
-I am a motivated and driven leader, who is dedicated to encouraging personal development and empowering students nationwide.
-My passions include student council, community service, dance, and most of all leadership.
+Ru is a seventh grader at Marvin Ridge Middle School in Waxhaw, NC.
+She’s a motivated and driven leader, who is dedicated to encouraging personal development and empowering students nationwide.
+Her passions include student council, community service, dance, and most of all leadership.

-Although being a strong leader has always been a significant part of my life, my leadership journey truly began two years ago when I joined the student council.
-To me, student council is more than just a club, it’s a connected community.
-I’m also involved in our state student council association, and I’ve attended district and state conferences and a summer leadership workshop.
-These experiences have given me valuable leadership skills, which I’ve applied to improve my school.
+Although being a strong leader has always been a significant part of her life, her leadership journey truly began two years ago when she joined the student council.
+To her, student council is more than just a club, it’s a community.
+She’s also involved in her state student council association, and she’s attended district and state conferences and a summer leadership workshop.
+These experiences have given her valuable leadership skills, which she’s applied to improve her school.

-I want to help create a nation of empowered leaders.
-I’m honored to serve on the National Student Council and excited to help NASC grow.
+She wants to help create a nation of empowered leaders.
+She’s honored to serve on the National Student Council and is excited to help NASC grow.

 Rylee Wilson